fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UserInterfaceOptions.md

 ## Download and install the UI Options library ##

 1. [Download the UI Options library](https://github.com/fluid-project/infusion/releases/download/infusion-2.0/infusion-uiOptions-2.0.0-source.zip) (there is also a [minified version UI Options](https://github.com/fluid-project/infusion/releases/download/infusion-2.0/infusion-uiOptions-2.0.0-minified.zip) for deployment purposes).
 2. Unzip the contents of the downloaded ZIP file to a location within your project.
-This will result in a new directory `infusion`.
-Note: In this guide we will use the directory `my-project/lib/`.
+This will result in a new directory `infusion`. <div class="infusion-docs-note"><strong>Note:</strong></div> In this guide we will use the directory `my-project/lib/`.
 3. Your `infusion` folder will include a single file containing all of the JavaScript you need (`infusion-uiOptions.js`), HTML templates, CSS files, and other components to get UI Options to work.
 You will later link to these files in your HTML files.
 4. Now that `infusion` is in your project directory, you can delete the `infusion-uiOptions-2.0.0.zip` (or similar name) from your download directory.